 MITIGATE RISK AND REDUCE COSTS BY LEVERAGING YOUR INTERNAL TALENT

 With cross-training, organizations are better equipped to handle unforeseen disruptions with a timely and clean transition.
 Employees will be easily able to step into other roles when a task needs to get done.
-An internal employee filling the absent will provide the company with a familiar and trustworthy individual while saving expenses from recruiting and hiring someone completely new.
+An internal employee filling the absent will provide the company with a familiar and trustworthy individual while saving expenses from recruiting and hiring someone entirely new.

 BOOST MOTIVATION AND MORALE BY INVESTING IN YOUR EMPLOYEES' CAREER GROWTH